Tanjungpandan: Demographics

-The majority of the people in Tanjungpandan are Hakka Chinese and Malay.
+The majority of the people in Tanjungpandan are Hakka Chinese and Belitung Malay.
 The religion of the Malays is predominantly Muslims, while the Chinese are mainly Buddhist, Catholic or Protestant.
+In 2020, the town of Tanjungpandan registered the highest population density rate of 272 individuals per square kilometer across the entire Belitung regency.

+Climate

 Transportation

-It has H.A.S.
+Tanjungpandan has H.A.S.
 Hanandjoeddin International Airport which serves links to Jakarta, Pangkalpinang and Palembang (via Pangkalpinang).

-As of June 2011, the port has 6 shipping terminals: